Setting up as a sole trader-Key points

 Blog on Limited Liability Partnership versus Limited Company

-• It should not be the same or similar to any existing trademark.
+• Ensure that the name is not offensive or similar to any existing trademarks.

-• If you want to stop people from trading under your business name, then you’ll need to register your name as a trademark.
+• If you want exclusive rights to your business name, consider registering it as a trademark.

 3. Registering as a sole trader with HMRC

-You need to register as a sole trader for self-assessment and Class 2 and Class 4 National Insurance if:
+To ensure you're in the know, registering as a sole trader for self-assessment and Class 2 and Class 4 National Insurance is crucial if any of the following apply to you:

-• You make items to sell for profit
+• You craft items with the intent to sell them for profit.

-• You sell online, at car boot sales, or through classified adverts on a regular basis
+• You frequently sell online, at car boot sales, or through classified adverts.

-• You earn a commission from selling goods for other people
+• You earn a commission from selling goods on behalf of others.

-You should ideally be registered as soon as you start trading, the latest by 5 October in the second year of your business.
-Click here to know how to register for self-assessment as a sole trader.
+Ideally, you should register as soon as you commence trading, but no later than 5 October in the second year of your business.
+Interested in learning how to register for self-assessment as a sole trader?
+Then, don't hesitate to click here.

-If you sell some unwanted items occasionally or you don’t plan to make a profit from selling, then it will not be called "trading" and you won’t be called self-employed.
-So, in such cases, you don`t need to register as a sole trader.
+However, if your sales are sporadic or you don't anticipate making a profit from selling, you won't be considered engaged in "trading," and you won't be classified as self-employed.
+Thus, in such instances, there's no need to register as a sole trader.

 4. Core responsibilities